Open Source Risk Modeling Manifesto:

 While the licensing and contributor agreements take care of the legal framework for collaboration, it is the collaborative tools and standards that make open source communities true productivity beehives.
 There is by now a huge range of tools, online websites, techniques and how-to’s.
 Just a sample: developer education tools (stackoverflow, public wiki’s), collaboration tools (github), project management styles (agile and scrum), documentation tools (new markup schemes), package management tools, open standards (W3C) and application programming interfaces (API’s).

-Besides the legal framework and the enabling technical toolkit, there are a number of behaviors that are prevalent in open source and which are very conducive to productive and high quality development: Attribution becomes the means to build reputation, peer review is used in accepting contributions of code, selection of ideas is performed in online forums discussing project directions.
+Beside the legal framework and the enabling technical toolkit, there are a number of behaviors that are prevalent in open source and which are very conducive to productive and high quality development: Attribution becomes the means to build reputation, peer review is used in accepting contributions of code, selection of ideas is performed in online forums discussing project directions.
 Some of these behaviors are actually reminiscing of academic environments but are generally occurring rather naturally and without much formal governance.

 Open Source Risk Modeling